-As a matter of policy MCWD views its personnel budget as a key strategy in recruiting and retaining the talent it needs to deliver standards of excellence that honor its partners and improve the watershed for future generations.
-Personnel costs are included within each programmatic area, and include wages, payroll tax, public employee retirement association contributions (PERA), and employee benefits.
+As a matter of policy, MCWD views its personnel budget as a key strategy in recruiting and retaining the talent it needs to deliver standards of excellence that honor its partners and improve the watershed for future generations.
+Personnel costs are included within each programmatic area and include wages, payroll tax, public employee retirement association contributions (PERA), and employee benefits.
 The 2026 Personnel budget currently forecasts a 5.8% increase or \$210,020.

 MCWD indexes annual wage inflation against the Bureau of Labor Statistics Employee Cost Index (BLS ECI) for the last 12 months ending in June.
 The current employee cost index ending in March shows annual wage inflation of 4.1%.
 MCWD's wage budget currently projects a total increase of 6.7%, based on the BLS employee cost index plus budgeted costs for performance or merit-based compensation.
 This budget considers employee penetration within benchmarked salary ranges and assumptions regarding plans to fill position vacancies.
-These assumptions may be adjusted following the posting of June 2025 indices by the Bureau of Labor Statistics, and the completion of current hiring initiatives.
+These assumptions may be adjusted following the posting of June 2025 indices by the Bureau of Labor Statistics and the completion of current hiring initiatives.
 Payroll tax and PERA costs are directly correlated to budgeted wages.

-Within employee benefits (health, dental, life, accidental death, short-and-long-term disability), health benefits represent a majority of costs.
-While maintaining competitive coverage for employees, benchmarked through market analyses, MCWD has managed benefit cost increases over time by eliminating contribution to health reimbursement accounts, adjusting MCWD plan offerings, and preparing to adjust coverage for individuals/dependents.
+Within employee benefits (health, dental, life, accidental death, short-term and long-term disability), health benefits represent a majority of costs.
+While maintaining competitive coverage for employees, benchmarked through market analyses, MCWD has managed benefit cost increases over time by eliminating contributions to health reimbursement accounts, adjusting MCWD plan offerings, and preparing to adjust coverage for individuals/dependents.
 MCWD health insurance renews June 1 - May 31 (plan year), off-cycle with fiscal year planning.
-In May 2025, MCWD received quotes across its current provider, Health Partners, and others in the market.
-Health Partners proposed a 17% increase in renewal rates for plan year 2025-2026.
-Medica was the cheapest and proposed an average of 4% increase in rates, along with an increase in employee paid deductibles.
+In May 2025, MCWD evaluated health insurance providers in the market and switched providers based on increasing costs to a provider with lower renewal rates.
 This adjustment, plus the filling of position vacancies below budget, projects costs below budget for the second half of the 2025 fiscal year, pending any changes in vacancies.

-The Medica renewal rates of 4% extend through plan year 2025-2026, providing a degree of certainty over estimated benefit costs the first half of fiscal year 2026.
-These changes cascade into modeled benefit costs for vacant positions in 2026.
-Within the budget, vacancies are assumed to be filled at a cost averaged from the current census.
 Benefit renewals in the second half of fiscal year 2026 assume a standard 8% increase for budgeting purposes.
 In total, the compound effect of lower renewal rates and changed vacancy assumptions has the effect of reducing the 2026 benefit budget approximately 7.5% relative to 2025.
-At the time of 2026 renewal, if costs exceed budget, staff will evaluate alternative providers, adjustments in plan offerings, and a shift in proportionate employee/employer coverage of costs.
+At the time of the 2026 renewal, if costs exceed budget, staff will evaluate alternative providers, adjustments in plan offerings, and a shift in proportionate employee/employer coverage of costs